UA-141369524-4

 When a tradeoff is determined as individually undesirable, then you beneficially want to give it up (and don’t HAVE to give it up that can cause an internal conflict).

-These btw (below) are “donut hole” inspo w-hole bites and balls of energy that anyone can bake and substitute for high-sugar and fat.
+These btw (below) are healthy “donut hole” inspo w-hole bites and balls of energy that anyone can bake and substitute for high-sugar and fat.

 When you pause on the processed foods, you can gradually not desire to eat the super-sweet stuff anymore.
 It can work if you work it.
 And then you actually like the taste of healthy foods.